chiester3105/Akasha/README.md

-# Requirements
+# Requirements (Should be automatically be installed by using info from packages.config)
-Confluent.Kafka
+## Confluent.Kafka
-AssemblyPublicizer
+## AssemblyPublicizer
-protobuf-net
+## protobuf-net
-System.Runtime.CompilerServices.Unsafe
+## System.Runtime.CompilerServices.Unsafe